bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 #### 1. Prior Assumptions

-Here we will establish some assumptions and heuristical rules for our coin.
+Here we will establish some assumptions and heuristic rules for our coin.
 We have a reasonable assumption that our coin is fair.
 That is the prior probability of landing a tails is 0.5.
 However, we also some observational sample data for 50 tosses of the coin.
 And it looks as though fewer tails were observed than might have been expected.

     Trials:	50
     tails:	15